alexandra-marin/iTheatre/README.md

 ## Installation

-Run Install.command in root folder and enter your password when prompted.
+Run Install script (find it in the root folder) by right clicking and selecting “Open with Terminal” and enter your password when prompted.